Australian Aboriginal artefacts: Possum-skin cloak

+Buka cloak

 Kopis

 The Kopi mourning cap is an item of headware made from clay, worn by mostly womenfolk of some Aboriginal peoples, for up to six months after the death of a loved one.
 After cutting off their hair, they would weave a net using sinews from emu, place this on their head, and cover it with layers of gypsum, a type of white clay obtained from rivers.
 They could be heavy (up to 7 kg), and were sometimes worn by men.
 When the mourning period was over, the Kopi would be placed on the grave of the deceased person.

 Other names for the Kopi were widow's cap, korno, mulya, mung-warro, pa-ta, and yúgarda.

 Children's toys

 Children's toys made by Aboriginal peoples were not only to entertain but also to educate.
 Toys were made from different materials depending on location and materials available.

 Dolls

 "Dolls" could be made from cassia nemophila, with its branches assembled with string and grass.
 Features were often painted with clay to represent a baby.
 Dolls made from Xanthorrhoea are called Kamma dolls and are from Keppel Island.
 Shell dolls could also be made from conical shells and were often wrapped in fabric to distinguish age or status.